 Preparation

-A Python development environment is recommended for execution.
+For debugging purposes, a Python development environment is recommended for execution.
 Among others, PyCharm Community Edition (JetBrains) and Visual Studio Code (Microsoft) are supported.
 It is also possible to call the script from a console.

 All required Python libraries are already installed by the Visum setup.
 An execution with Python 3 is recommended.